Roydon, South Norfolk: History

+Roydon means 'rye hill' in Old English.
 It is mentioned in 1035 as Rygedune, and as Regadona and Regheduna in the Domesday Book, and later in 1242 as Reydon.
+However, there was settlement in the area long before with worked flint having been found in the area from the Paleolithic and Neolithic periods.

 In 1603 there were 124 communicants, and in 1736 there were 60 families, totalling 240 souls.
 In 1736 it was assessed for tax at 630 and a half pounds.